raygun101/MarkupKit/README.md

 The current system font can be specified by using "System" as the font name.
 "System-Bold" and "System-Italic" are also supported.

 #### Text Styles
 A text style refers to either an entry in the application's font table or to a system-defined text style.
 The font table is an optional collection of key-value pairs defined in a file named _Fonts.plist_.
 If present, this file must be located in the application's main bundle.
-The table's keys represent style names, and the values the associated fonts.
+The table's keys represent text style names, and the values the associated fonts.
 The styles can be used throughout the application in place of the actual font names.

 For example, the following property list defines a text style named "monospaced":